 7) To what extent does the music of that period live on today within the Diaspora community?
 And how would you compare Somali music of the 1970s/1980s with more contemporary music today?

 (a) Most of what was recorded before the civil strife has, unfortunately, perished.
 The surviving records are often in bad shape sonically.
 Nevertheless, they're alive and kicking in so far as people - young and old, local and diasporan - can get hold of them.

 (b) A commonality is that both groups do their own thing by using what is available to serve their specific audience.
 The artists from the 1960s to 1980s had the necessary qualities as well as public/official support to build upon vast fountains of classical poets/songwriters, traditional instruments, work songs, genres, rhythms, melodies...
 They did that with flair, verve and panache and generated masterpieces.

 The old school aficionados generally frown upon the current scene.
-Nonetheless, the youngsters who constitute the target audience, are in love with it and that is a major achievement for the artists.
-There is also a noteworthy vibrant mini-revival spearheaded by outfits such as Qaylodhaan, Aar Maanta, Sahra Halgan, Waayaha cusub, Waaberi Puntland, Goodir, Kooxda Sosca, Shego Band, Walinja... as well as world citizens like Saba and Tanya Norwegian whose take on Somali music is highly respected.
+Nonetheless, the youngsters who constitute the target demographic are in love with it and that is a major achievement for the artists.
+There is also a noteworthy vibrant mini-revival spearheaded by outfits such as Qaylodhaan, Aar Maanta, Sahra Halgan, Waayaha cusub, Waaberi Puntland, Kooxda Goodir, Shego Band, Walinja, Xiddigaha Geeska, Kooxda Sosca ... as well as world citizens like Saba and Tanya Norwegian whose take on Somali music is highly respected.
 They've the potential of leaving an indelible mark on Somali music.
 Hopefully in the same calibre as their predecessors musically, and a part of heir lyricism is already reminiscent of former masters as they're avidly absorbing the old legacies.

 PS.
 For the Brazilian commenter who is interested in Somalis singing in English: